MetalbolicX/vanilla-go-webserver/README.md

 ```Bash
 cd your-project-directory
 ```
-4. Change the variables of the `.env` file.
+4. Change the variables of the `.env` file in order to make the database connection.
 5. Build the server:
 ```Bash
 go build